node-energy/pypiserver-nginx/README.md

 ## Setup

 * Deploy a droplet on Digital Ocean having Docker preinstalled (one click apps).
 The cheapest one will do the job.
+* ssh into it
+* Clone this repository and cd into it
+* `docker-compose up` and it's running

 ### Create `.htpasswd` file